kasper-piskorski/docs/pages/documentation/6-resources/resources.md

 comment_issue_id: 25
 ---

-This page lists useful resources for learning about MindmapsDB and Graph Databases.
+This page lists useful resources for learning about Grakn and Graph Databases.

-## MindmapsDB's Online Community
+## Grakn's Online Community
-Find out more about us on our [Community page](http://mindmaps.io/community.html).
+Find out more about us on our [Community page](http://grakn.ai/community.html).

 ## Learning Resources